Ghana Wins Historic Vote for UN Resolution to Declare Slave Trade the Gravest Crime Against Humanity

 Source: Facebook

-The three dissenting nations were the US, Argentina, and Israel.
+The three dissenting nations were the United States of America, Argentina, and Israel, while EU nations also dominated the abstentions.

 The motion, presented on March 25, 2026, called for a renewed international commitment to reparative justice for African nations and the descendants of enslaved people.